lellolillili/rallymodemod/README.md

 # Rally mode - experimental

 ## Download
-No need to clone the repo.
-Download a zip release instead.
+No need to clone the repo, just Download the leatest release (a zipfile) from the menu on the right.

-If you're interested in working on the code, then go ahead and clone the repo.
+If you're interested in working on the code, however, then go ahead and clone the repo.
-I'm very happy to collaborate.
+I'm very happy to collaborate with anyone.

 ## Install
 Put the zip file in your mods folder.
 You do no need to unpack if you just want